SGRishi/secondattempt/README.md

-# Second Attempt
+# Web Portfolio

-This project contains a single page resume for **Rishikumar SG**.
+This project contains a single page portfolio for **Rishikumar SG** that highlights my skills in creating modern websites.

 ## Purpose

-The page showcases experience, skills and information about Edinburgh while demonstrating parallax and scrolling animations.
+The page showcases my ability to design and build responsive websites using parallax and scrolling animations.

 ## Running Locally